 The issues covered here are governed by individual lease terms and can be somewhat complex hence the ‘health warning’ at the end of the factsheet.

 The food hygiene rating or inspection result given to a business reflects the standards of food hygiene found on the date of inspection or visit by the local authority.
 To help members comply with food hygiene law, the NFRN has produced a briefing note which can be downloaded below.
-A chilled food recording form is also available.
+A chilled food recording form is also available, as well as several checklists to make the management of your food stock easier.

 Get your free No ID No Sale pack